1rfan555/Apex-Basics/README.md

-# Apex-Triggers
+# Apex
-Write Apex triggers to perform custom database actions.
+This rep have all trailhead's solutions(except objective) related with Apex